Mukeshsahni9/meme-reddit/README.md

 ## 📱 Mobile Access

 - Scan the QR code shown in the terminal when running the dev server
-- Or visit the deployed version on your mobile device
+- Access the app on your mobile device through the local network

 ## 🔧 Configuration